 Provide attestation of a passed information security risk assessment, passed network penetration scans, and passed web application scans (when applicable) prior to implementation of the system and again annually thereafter.
 For purposes of this section, “passed” means no unresolved high or critical findings.

 1.5.2 Vendor Security Questionnaire.
-If not previously provided to the Agency through a procurement process specifically related to this Contract, the Contractor shall provide a fully completed copy of the Agency’s Vendor Security Questionnaire (VSQ) available in the Bidder’s Library.
+The Contractor shall provide a fully completed copy of the Agency’s Vendor Security Questionnaire (VSQ) available in the Bidder’s Library.

 1.5.3 Cloud Services.
 If using cloud services to store Agency Information, the Contractor shall comply with either of the following: